agilogy/agilogy-blog/_drafts/what-is-an-automated-test-again.md

 <img src="../assets/agile_jordi.jpg" alt="agile_jordi" style="zoom:70%;" />

-What happens whey you want to test something that is not a pure function?
+What happens when you want to test something that is not a pure function?

 ### Testing non total procedures